 Sometimes it is necessary to structure content into sections and columns.
+The details are in Working with page layouts and columns and sections.

-- You can create any number of sections on a Confluence page using the Section macro. - Each section can contain any number of columns, created using the Column macro. - · Columns can either have a fixed width, specified in pixels, or a dynamic width, specified as a percentage of the page width. - Note: A column must be created inside a section here to see a common example >> Tł ne images below show part of a Confluence page with two sections (red), each with two columns (blue) of different widths.
+- Page layouts offer a set of predefined columns and sections. - The Section and Column macros allow more flexibility.
+You can set the width of the columns, and put the sections and columns in any part of the page. - You can create any number of sections on a Confluence page using the Section macro. - Each section can contain any number of columns, created using the Column macro. - Columns can either have a fixed width, specified in pixels, or a dynamic width, specified as a percentage of the page width. - Note: A column must be created inside a section.

+The images below show part of a Confluence page with two sections (outlined in red), each with two columns (blue) of different widths.